 A couple minutes later he was introducing me to Sally.
 I invited her to join me for a drink.
 She accepted, of course, and I made a display of sweeping up the betting slips from the bar.
 "I don't know why I bother to play the ponies," I said.
 "I hardly ever win enough to cover my losses.
 But," I said with just the right note of sadness, "that's life, isn't it?"

 That last bit was something I added on the spur of the moment.
 It must have sounded genuine, though, because out of the corner of my eye I saw her smile as if to say, "How true."

 She's been doing this for a couple months, and so far no one had hired her.
-But she had an audition the next day at the Latin Quarter that she was "seventy-five percent certain" would result in a job offer.
+But she had an audition the next day at the Latin Quarter she was "75 percent certain" would result in a job offer.

 I said I was sure she was right, but what made her so certain?